Understanding Crowd Behavior for Better Crowd Control

 Risks and Dangers of Poor Crowd Management

-Managing crowds well and taking steps to remove safety hazards result in memorable events that run smoothly and find everyone present having a wonderful time.
+Managing crowds well and taking steps to remove safety hazards leads to memorable events that run smoothly and contribute to everyone present having a wonderful time.
 But incomplete or poor crowd management can lead to situations like the following:

 • Stampedes and crowd crushes